PheyShan/React_Quiz-App_Netlify/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Visit the deployed page here: https://react-quizapp88.netlify.app/

+# General Information
+The purpose of this project is to demonstrate my understanding of React Hooks and fetching data from open source API.

+# Languages used
+- ReactJS - Hooks
+- CSS

+# Tools used
+- Open source API - Open Trivia DB
+- Git
+- Visual Studio Code

+# Features used
+- Media query
+- React context
+- Axios

+# Details
+The quiz website is designed using ReactJS Hooks with the use of CSS styling.
+It also demonstrates on how the questionaires being fetched from the open source API via Axios method.

 ## Available Scripts

 In the project directory, you can run: